Be Well at Western

 - Focus on how exercise makes you feel, especially the stress-relieving and energizing effects, rather than on how it makes you look.

-- Although the Student Rec Center is temporarily closed, visit their website for an extensive list of at-home resources to help you stay active.
+- Check out the the Student Rec Center or visit their website for an extensive list of at-home resources to help you stay active.

 - Visit the A.S.
-Outdoor Center to stay up to date on the availability of outdoor excursions once they reopen.
+Outdoor Center to stay up to date on the availability of outdoor excursions.

 - Take charge of your sexual health by using protection (Western Wears is providing safe sex supplies by mail!), having open communication with your partner(s), getting tested for STIs, and getting routine physical exams.
 Call 360-650-3400 to schedule a telehealth appointment with the Student Health Center.